barttermorshuizen/awesomeposter/docs/prd/discovery-agent-prd.md

 ## Program Goals
 - Surface high-signal news nuggets for B2B tech marketing teams with ≥95% accuracy.
-- Provide daily workflows for reviewers to promote `Spotted` briefs to `Approved` for downstream strategist/content writer agents.
+- Provide daily workflows for reviewers to promote `Spotted` discovery items ("nuggets") to `Approved` briefs for downstream strategist/content writer agents.
 - Maintain operational control via telemetry, feature flags, and pilot gating while we tune accuracy.

+> Terminology: Intake records live as discovery items (often referred to as "nuggets") inside the review queue until a reviewer explicitly promotes them, at which point a brief is created.
+Both terms are used interchangeably when describing the pre-promotion state.

 ## Key Assumptions
 - Review cadence is offline (daily/twice daily); notifications are future scope.